pmd/pmd/docs/pages/pmd/devdocs/major_contributions/adding_a_new_antlr_based_language.md

 ### 9. Make PMD recognize your language
 * Create your own subclass of `net.sourceforge.pmd.lang.impl.SimpleLanguageModuleBase`, see Swift as an example:
     [`SwiftLanguageModule`](https://github.com/pmd/pmd/blob/main/pmd-swift/src/main/java/net/sourceforge/pmd/lang/swift/SwiftLanguageModule.java).
+*   Ensure the language name and language id used, match those set as properties when running `ant` in step #4.
 *   Add for each version of your language a call to `addVersion` in your language module’s constructor.
     Use `addDefaultVersion` for defining the default version.
 *   You’ll need to refer the language version handler created in step #7.